 Where to Stay?

-Airbnb is not so famous in the area, Hotel Gnanam and PLA is a reliable and affordable option.
+Airbnb is not so famous in the area, but Hotel Gnanam and PLA are reliable and affordable options.

 Other Tips: